mrange/benchmarksgame/src/mandelbrot/README.md

 ## Can the best algorithm be beaten?

+The best algorithm on the site is `mandelbrot_6`.
 I analyzed the `mandelbrot_6` program to understand if it can be improved upon.

-`mandelbrot_6` is written in C and uses all cores available through OpenMP to get a roughly 4x speedup on quad core machines such as mine.
+`mandelbrot_6` is written in C and uses all cores available through OpenMP to get a roughly 4x speedup on quad core machines.
 In addition the program uses SSE3 in order to compute two pixels in parallel.
+SSE3 is an example of SIMD (single instruction, multiple data).

 If we used AVX over SSE3 it would give us twice the computation power.
 In addition, for the coordinates chosen we don't need double precision floats, if we used single precision floats we could process eight pixels in parallel.